 - Front-end Developers.
 Their task is to convey visually appealing designs in code to provide end-users with the best experience.
 They will create buttons, search bars, navigation, and other web page elements.

 - Quality Assurance Engineers.
 They will verify that the software product meets the required technical specification.
-Also, will they make sure that each feature works properly and there are no bugs.
+Also, they will make sure that each feature works properly and that there are no bugs.

 Apart from how to build a marketplace website from scratch, you must be interested in the cost of a marketplace project.
 So let’s take a look at specific figures.

-As for the timelines, the software development team will require four to five months to build a minimum viable product of a marketplace website.
+As for the timelines, the software development team will require four to five months to build a minimum viable product for a marketplace website.
 Meanwhile, they will need nine to twelve months to create a marketplace website with extensive functionality.
+Or even more.

 Be aware that we provide you with rough estimates.
 Each project is unique, and so is the cost.